 - Supporting the adoption of reduction strategies by health systems to reduce waste generation and promote sustainable production and consumption behaviors.
 This includes pilot projects, awareness campaigns, and training programs.

-- Stimulating markets for climate-neutral, socially responsible, and circular products and services by incorporating social, environmental, and health considerations into procurement criteria as well as creating a dialogue with stakeholders from the sector’s supply chain.
+- Encouraging the development of markets for circular, socially responsible, and climate-neutral products and services by promoting the consideration of environmental, social, and health factors in procurement criteria and engaging with stakeholders throughout the supply chain.

 - Advocating for a policy framework that supports the transformation of healthcare towards a circular economy, including regulatory measures that promote the elimination of hazardous substances starting from the product design phase.